 On the other hand, if it is clear to the police officer that he is being recorded, the person doing the recording has not violated the wiretap statute.
 In 2007, an attorney was walking through the Boston Common when he saw a Boston police officer aggressively arresting a young man.
 The attorney began recording the arrest with his cell phone (which recorded video and sound).
 When an officer learned the attorney was recording his oral communications without his permission, the attorney was arrested and charged with violating the wiretap statute.
 The criminal case was dismissed against the attorney, and he then sued the police officers in federal court, arguing his civil rights had been violated.
 A federal appellate court agreed with the attorney that he was within his rights to video and audio record the police and the City of Boston ended up paying significant damages to the attorney.

-If you plan on recording the oral communications of another person in Massachusetts it is in your interest to make certain the other person is aware he or she is being recorded.
+If you plan on recording the oral communications of another person in Massachusetts it is in your interest to make certain the other person is aware he or she is being recorded and to consult with a Middlesex County wiretapping attorney.
 There are significant penalties attached to a conviction for violating the Massachusetts wiretap law, and if you are charged you should immediately consult with a Middlesex County criminal defense attorney.
 We can handle cases ranging from property crimes to charges of prostitution.